When freedom of movement puts our right to health at risk, and democratic rights clash with human rights – what comes first?

 Jurisdictions within Australia also take different legal approaches: Queensland provides an express legislative right to peaceful assembly, and Victoria and the ACT provide for a right to peaceful assembly under their human rights charters.
 NSW has no equivalent.

 Nicholas Stewart, a leading criminal lawyer and partner at Dowson Turco Lawyers, explains NSW citizens have a right under common law to “peaceful assembly” and that “the right to protest peacefully is arguably a defining feature of representative (and direct) democracies”.
+But Stewart explains the right to protest is a “qualified” right, fraught with exceptions and grey areas, saying that “in NSW, the common law right to assembly is regulated by statue”.

 “The legal basis of the right to protest in NSW is the common law right to peaceful assembly.
 The right is bolstered by the Australian Constitution, under the implied freedom of political communication,” Stewart says.